 - Apply for hardship programs.
 If you feel that you can’t make payments at all, you may be able to apply for a traditional deferment or forbearance for your federal student loans.
 Both relief options freeze your payments for a certain period, which can buy you some time while you get back on your feet.

 - Consider refinancing your student loans.
-If you have a consistent income, strong credit and little or no other debt, it might be an excellent time to refinance your student loans with a private lender.
+If you have a consistent income, strong credit and little or no other debt, the end of the forbearance period might be an excellent time to refinance your student loans with a private lender.
 You’ll give up some access to protections like deferment or forbearance and income-driven repayment plans, but record-low interest rates could help you qualify for substantial savings.

 Frequently asked questions about student loan forbearance